 “Even slaves drink here?”

 When I tell Alaskans about water fountains most find them fabulous.
 Perhaps Karana felt like she was in a fable, watching such a valuable resource be so casually dispensed, but if so she showed no signs.
 I wondered what she was thinking.
 Was she recalling one of the water usage lessons we all memorized in middle-school?
 Possibly her thoughts were personal.
-Was she was wishing that the Republic had free water she could afford to have two children?
+Was she was wishing that the Republic of Alaska had free water so she could afford to have two children?

 I continued to speak, not so much to converse as to voice my thoughts.
 “Many historians think that free water might have been the key to American democracy.”